 Of course, sesame seeds and tahini last for a shorter period of time if they are not stored properly.
-But remember, sesame seeds, like a lot of other seeds, usually have a best by date and not an expiration date.
+But remember that sesame seeds, like a lot of other seeds, usually have a best by date and not an expiration date.
 Because of this, you can safely use them beyond their best by date.

 How to tell if Sesame Seeds are bad, rotten or spoiled?